 - Nerve Compression

 - Chronic Neck and Back Pain

-Attorney John A. Hedrick has over 20 years of experience with Workers’ Compensation Law.
+Attorney John A. Hedrick has over 20 years of experience with Workers’ Compensation Law in Raleigh and throughout North Carolina.
 The Law Office of John A. Hedrick, PLLC provides every client with the personalized attention, guidance and legal counsel they deserve.